 Time consumption and dedication

 Having said all that, whether you start with group piano classes or private lessons is actually a personal choice, and with the right teacher and learning environment you or your kids will have a great start in the piano world.
-Be sure to consider the quality of the instruction you are going to receive, the cost and your financial situation, the likelihood you will continue.
-Be smart about your choice and make the one that is right for you.
+There are still ways that you can get the most out of your piano lessons, regardless of whether you’re taking group or private lessons.

 First, make sure that you’re working with a great teacher.
 Look for a teacher who isn’t only a great pianist, but who’s also a great music teacher, too.
 People who are great musicians aren’t always great teachers.
 At Sage Music, all teachers are highly accomplished but also undergo training and ongoing education that helps them learn how to improve their teaching.

 Next, invest in your lessons.
 Keep a lesson journal and record your lessons (get permission first), so you can easily review the material once you’re home and practicing on your own.
 Being able to go back and hear a passage played correctly can make your practicing more productive and can help to keep you on track until your next lesson.

 Finally, remember that you’re investing in yourself and in your future.
 Learning to play music is a rewarding experience, and you’ll be developing a hobby (or maybe even a career) that you can continue to enjoy your whole life.
 It may be tempting to enroll in some group lessons because they’re more affordable, but don’t you deserve to get the whole experience of what quality music lessons are really like?
 When you consider the personal attention that you’ll get during private music lessons, it’s pretty easy to justify investing a little more into the cost of the lessons.

 Ultimately, be smart about your choice and find the music lessons that are right for you.
 If one teacher doesn’t seem to be the right fit, don’t give up.
 The right teacher is out there, and they’ll be able to make your lessons enjoyable and productive, too.